A Eucharistic Community joined to worship, serve and know God.

 BAPTISMAL CERTIFICATES

 Families with children who were not baptized at this parish are requested to bring a copy of the baptismal certificate, along with any other sacramental records, when the initially enroll their child in the program.
-Children who have not been baptized will be accepted into the program provided the family intends to have them baptized and is willing to enroll them in the children’s initiation program for further study.
+Children who have not been baptized will be accepted into the program provided the family intends to have them baptized and is willing to work with the Religious Education Leader and priest to make that happen.

 PARENTS AND CATECHISTS

 Catechists that teach the classes in the religious education program are volunteers.
-The parish has made every effort to screen them to insure that they are capable of handling the responsibility involved in this ministry.
-The parish also offers training courses that increase the skills needed for the catechists to be successful.
-The religious education leader supervises the catechists in order to help them fulfill their responsibility.
-As parents you are asked to recognize the challenges involved in being a volunteer catechist and support them in whatever ways possible.
-If any problems arise however, please first contact the catechist to discuss the situation.
-If that does not lend to satisfactory resolution, please contact the religious education leader.
-All parishioners have the right to final recourse from the pastor of the parish.
+The parish has made every effort to screen them to ensure that they can handle the responsibly involved in this ministry.
+The religious education leader supervises the catechists to help them fulfill their responsibility.
+As parents you are asked to recognize the challenges involved in being a volunteer catechist and to support them in whatever ways possible.
+If any problems arise, however, please first contact the religious education leader to discuss the situation.
+The leader will discuss the situation with the catechist to try to find a resolution.

 Children who are enrolled in the parish catechetical program are expected to be in attendance for each scheduled class session.
-It is the responsibility of parent(s) to insure their presence.
-If your child is to be absent, you are asked to contact the religious education office in advance.
-Attendance will be taken weekly and the parent(s) will be called by the religious education leader if the child is absent and we have not receive prior notification.
+It is the responsibility of the parent(s) to ensure their presence.
+If your child is absent, you are asked to contact the religious education leader / office in advance.
+Attendance will be taken weekly.
+It is so important to have your child in class, we get so little time to spend with the children.
+There are attendance stipulations, set forth from the diocese, for sacramental preparation.

 ABSENCES